Hot Coffee (minigame): Product rating and reissue

 On 20 July 2005, the ESRB announced that all editions of San Andreas would be re-rated from M to AO.
 While acknowledging that Rockstar Games had not intended to make any graphic material accessible to customers, they issued the re-rating on the basis that the material was present "in a fully rendered, unmodified form on the final discs" of the game, which, "compounded by the broad distribution of the third party modification", undermined "the credibility and utility of the initial ESRB rating".
 As a result, major retailers such as Walmart, Target, Best Buy, and Circuit City announced that they would immediately cease all sales of San Andreas for as long as it was rated AO.
 On 29 July, the OFLC stripped San Andreas of its classification.
-Because Australia did not have an 18+ rating at the time, the inclusion of explicit content instead resulted in a complete ban on sales of the game.
+Because Australia did not have an R18+ rating for games and it was used only for movies and TV shows at the time, the inclusion of explicit content instead resulted in a complete ban on sales of the game.

 In response to the re-ratings, Take-Two suspended all production of San Andreas until they could release a version of the game that prohibited access to "Hot Coffee".
 On 11 August, Rockstar Games released a game patch disabling access to "Hot Coffee" for Windows customers.
 By September, San Andreas had been edited and released as an M-rated game for Windows and the Xbox.
 In November, Grand Theft Auto: San Andreas – Special Edition was released for PlayStation 2 without "Hot Coffee".
 Outside of the US, Rockstar Games released an edited version of the game in September 2015, which received an MA15+ rating in Australia.